yaronv/classification/README.md

 The frontend uses play framework and needs to be executed using sbt start

-The backend is needs to be compiled with scala and start with a cluster port available for spark (usually 2551)
+The backend needs to be compiled with scala and exeutes with a cluster port parameter which is available for spark to run (usually 2551)

 For any question contact me @ http://yaronvazana.com